lpc864/lpc864/README.md

   <br>
   I love learning new things and am always on the lookout for new ideas and perspectives.
 My
   curiosity drives me to explore different areas of computer science and technology.
-I believe that there's always something new to learn and a new challenge to tackle.
+I believe that there's always something new to learn and a new challenge to tackle

   <br>
   <br>